ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/ToggleCollisionMonitor.rst

 ToggleCollisionMonitor
 ======================

-Calls the ToggleCollisionMonitor serice.
+Calls the ToggleCollisionMonitor service.
 Used to toggle the collision monitor on (enabled) and off (disabled).

 Input Ports
 -----------